DJI Osmo Nano vs Insta360 GO Ultra | 4K Mini Camera - Comparison Review

 Which one is better?

-- Wide field of view of 156°, wider than Osmo Nano.
+• Wide field of view of 156°, wider than Osmo Nano.

-- Intuitive touch operation for a smoother shooting experience.
+• Intuitive touch operation for a smoother shooting experience.

-- Remote control for more flexible and convenient handheld or stationary shooting.
+• Remote control for more flexible and convenient handheld or stationary shooting.

 Price

-For price comparison, the standard set of GO Ultra is NTD $13,980 (HKD $2,999), while the Osmo Nano is NTD $8,890 (HKD $2,219), which is a price difference of about 1.5 times.
+Comparing prices, the Insta360 GO Ultra standard bundle is priced at NTD $13,980 (HKD $2,999), while the DJI Osmo Nano is priced at NTD $8,890 (HKD $2,219), a price difference of approximately 1.5 times.

 Despite DJI's high brand recognition, the Insta360 is usually priced slightly higher in its category (thumb, panoramic, sports), and still sells well because it's a clear differentiator from DJI and has a more complete feature set.